railwayapp/docs/src/docs/guides/build-configuration.md

 _Note, negations will only work if you include files in a preceding rule._

-## Install a specific package using Nixpacks
+## Install a Specific Package Using Nixpacks

 When using Nixpacks, you can install specific packages by defining them in a nixpacks configuration file.
 For example: